15 Things Learned in 15 Years

 1. Your relationship comes first

 If your partnership isn’t healthy, your mission won’t be either.
-Protect the marriage like it’s the engine of everything else.2.
-Clarity beats intensity
+Protect your marriage like it’s the engine of everything else.

 Regular rhythms (like business and heart talks) reduce chaos and increase connection, helping us live out our priorities.